 Why Training Completion Isn’t the Same as Proficiency in Nuclear Operations

-In these cases, the issue wasn’t a lack of training but a lack of proficiency, or the ability to perform reliably in dynamic, high-pressure environments, which is an important distinction.
+In these cases, the issue isn’t a lack of training but a lack of proficiency, or the ability to perform reliably in dynamic, high-pressure environments, which is an important distinction.
 Training provides exposure to concepts and procedures, but proficiency reflects the ability to apply that knowledge effectively, consistently, and safely in real-world situations, especially when risk is present.

-While INPO doesn’t directly define these terms in this way, the report makes it very clear that training alone does not ensure performance under pressure.
+Training alone does not ensure performance under pressure.
 Two individuals may complete the same training and be qualified, but only one may have the depth of experience to recognize subtle risk indicators, provide effective vendor oversight, or intervene early.
 In a nuclear plant, these gaps and this risk can have significant consequences.

-Recommendation 8 instructs organizations to stop assuming that completed training equals proficiency or capability and start actively identifying where proficiency shortfalls exist.
+True proficiency management instructs organizations to stop assuming that completed training equals proficiency or capability and start actively identifying where proficiency shortfalls exist.
 It’s not enough to track who is trained or technically qualified.
 Nuclear organizations need to have visibility and understanding of where proficiency may be lacking across their workforce.

 - Monitor proficiency across roles and teams continuously, not just at initial qualification